axolotl-ai-cloud/axolotl/docs/debugging.md

 ### Setup

-Make sure you have an editable install of Axolotl.
+Make sure you have an [editable install](https://setuptools.pypa.io/en/latest/userguide/development_mode.html) of Axolotl, which ensures that changes you make to the code are reflected at runtime.
 If you don't, run the following from the root of this project:

 ```bash
 pip3 install packaging